-Proper support for converged services requires link resiliency, which the Summit 400-24p provides through an extensive set of Layer 1 through Layer 3 link redundancy options, for example:
+Proper support for converged services requires link resiliency, which the Summit 400-24t provides through an extensive set of Layer 1 through Layer 3 link redundancy options.
+For example:

-- Layer 1: Software redundant port, so simple and easy to deploy that it requires no supporting protocols or timers to configure. - Layer 2: Standard Spanning Tree and Rapid Spanning Tree, plus the extremely fast convergence of Ethernet Automatic Protection Switching (EAPS), which is capable of preserving sessions of latency sensitive applications such as Voice-over-IP (VoIP) through link failure. - Layer 3: OSPF Equal Cost Multi-Path (ECMP) which doubles the throughput of redundant links, VRRP for Layer 3 dual homing, and ESRP which supports dual homing at both Layer 2 and Layer 3.
+- Layer 1: Software redundant port so simple and easy to deploy that it requires no supporting protocols or timers to configure. - Layer 2: Standard Spanning Tree and Rapid Spanning Tree, plus the extremely fast convergence of Ethernet Automatic Protection Switching (EAPS), is capable of preserving sessions of latency sensitive applications such as Voiceover-IP (VoIP) through link failure. - Layer 3 dual homing, and ESRP which supports dual homing, at both Layer 2 and Layer 3.